psmoveservice/psmove-ue4/README.md

 This plugin is in the very early stages of development.
 It works in OS X and Windows 64-bit (I use 8.1 Pro).
 Before you even bother trying to use this plugin you should make sure you can get the [psmoveapi](https://github.com/cboulay/psmoveapi)'s test_tracker application working for you.
 The binaries for psmovepair, magnetometer_calibration, and test_tracker for OSX are provided.
-I will supply the Windows binaries for those soon.
+I will supply the Windows binaries for those soon, or you can build them yourself from the psmoveapi.

 Working features: